 Life is too short to learn German

 Need Special write-offs

-If your business assets amount up to €235,000, you can make use special write-offs.
+If your business assets amount up to €235,000, you can make use of special write-offs.
 It works in a similar way to the investment deduction amount: The deduction is made for a planned investment.
 The value is 20% of the total expenditure.
-Make sure that the investment has actually been made, otherwise you will have to make tax back payments.
+Make sure that the investment has actually been made, otherwise, you will have to make tax back payments.

 We’re building a library of accounting-related articles in English to help you understand what’s involved in managing a business’s finances in Germany.
 The Master List can be found here, here’s a sampling that may be useful:

 - Everything you need to know about income tax in Germany

 - Optimising taxes with holding structures in Germany